teonite/matrix/README.md

 Using this repository, users can effortlessly configure and set up the necessary components to automate the process of running the Synapse server and all related application services.

+We utilized [Defguard](https://defguard.net/) as our OpenID Connect provider.
+For further information on its usage and setup instructions, please refer to their [documentation](https://defguard.gitbook.io/defguard/).

 <br>

 ## Prerequisites